shreesha-sur/Sillago-Sihama-Vid/README.md

 ![Sample_annotation_frame2](https://user-images.githubusercontent.com/91935551/138845232-e8494f0c-ad12-488d-b3ed-33816b49d1e8.PNG)

 # Download:
-The dataset will be available for download after the paper has been accepted for publication.
+Please fill the Google Form if you are interested in using this dataset.
+The link to download the dataset will be shared to your email address.